-How to Rid Your Garden of Powdery Mildew
+How to Get Rid of Powdery Mildew

 Powdery mildew is a scourge of gardens, both vegetable and ornamental.
 There are some simple steps you can take to prevent powdery mildew or get rid of it once it infects your plants.